 One theory to explain the matching isotopes was a scenario in which the proto-Earth was totally vaporized by one or more giant impacts, and both it and the moon formed out of the cloud.
 But one of the major uncertainties is that scientists have reached different conclusions about how different the oxygen isotopes are between lunar and terrestrial rocks.

 Seeking to clarify the issue, the researchers measured the oxygen isotopes of both lunar and terrestrial rocks with extremely high precision.
-They found a very small, but detectable difference between the isotopes between the two bodies.
+They found a very small, but detectable difference between the isotopes of the two bodies.

 To explain the near match, the authors turn to water.
 A popular theory is that the Earth got the majority of its water after the great impact, as more objects containing ice hit the Earth as meteorites.
 The term to describe it is late veneer, meaning that water is delivered to the Earth as a veneer after the Earth has completed its growth.